1. GETTING STARTED WITH POLYMER CLAY by Donna Kato

 19. HOW DO I BAKE OR CURE POLYMER CLAY?

 An oven thermometer is recommended to ensure your oven is accurate.
 It is surprising how many ovens are not!
-They are quite inexpensive and will save ruining your work and wasting your valuable time.
+Oven Thermometers are inexpensive and will save ruining your work and wasting your valuable time.

 Different brands of clay have varying baking times and temperatures so it is always best to follow instructions on your clay package.
 If you have combined different brands of clay, then do the same with your baking times and temperatures and make an estimation based on your combination.

-Thicker items require extra baking time or will be brittle.
+Thicker items require extra baking time or will be brittle and surprising the same applies to extra thin items.
 Large beads can be plunged into icy water to minimise cracking.
 Bake white and translucent clays at slightly lower temperatures if you experience browning or yellowing.

 You can bake directly on the tile or a non-stick craft mat you have been working on.
 You can place photocopy or baking paper on a tile to prevent shiny spots.
 Bake beads suspended on pins on a bead baking rack or accordion fold photocopy paper and place your beads in the hollows for baking.
 Another method is to bake shapes and beads in a bed of bi-carbonate of soda or thick quilt wadding.
 You can add support to items with wadding also.
 It does not burn and does not stick to the baked clay.